bjpop/gurita/docsrc/count.rst

        :width: 600px
        :height: 600px
        :align: center
-       :alt: Count plot showing the frequency of the categorical values in the embark_town feature from the titanic.csv file
+       :alt: Count plot showing the frequency of the categorical values in the embark_town column from the titanic.csv file

 |